nurali0709/nurali0709/README.md

 </div>
 <img src="https://komarev.com/ghpvc/?username=nurali0709&style=flat-square&color=blue" alt=""/>

-I have been coding for 2 years.
-1.5 years in development.
-I started to learn HTML and CSS, and then switched to backend development.
-I am using Python, and it's frameworks: Django and FastAPI

 * 🌍  I'm based in Ashgabat
 * ✉️  You can contact me at [imusk793@gmail.com](mailto:imusk793@gmail.com)
 * 🧠  I'm learning Rust and Typescript